 MuseumCamp is an annual professional development event hosted by the Santa Cruz Museum of Art & History (MAH).
 Each year we bring together diverse, passionate people for a sleep-away camp for adults where we learn together through active, creative workshops and activities.

 This MuseumCamp will be challenging–but not in a frenetic, obstacle course way.
 It will challenge us to confront our fears about change, empower others, and create the future we seek.
+APPLY NOW.

 What: A 2.5-day professional development experience that is part retreat, part unconference, part summer camp.